 Mayor Whaley said part of being Dayton Strong is seeking help when it’s needed.
 She said the August 4 shooting has had traumatic impacts on the community whether folks were directly or indirectly involved.
 Encouraging more access to mental health is now one of her focuses.

 Her other focus is encouraging state and federal law makers don’t allow Dayton to become just another name on a list of cities who’ve experienced a mass shooting.

 “To make sure that this issue, this mass shooting didn’t happen and it’s an ‘Oh well’.
 That’s really what drives me now,” Whaley said.

 Going forward, Biehl said the department is taking time to analyze their response to see what they can learn from it.
 The chief said he is encouraged by what he’s seeing on the national level to detect suspicious behavior by potential shooters.

 “The number of arrests that have happened in recent weeks is evident that if action is taken promptly, we have the ability to prevent these incidents from occurring,” Biehl said.

 While he and the city are still processing what happened, it’s the encouragement from the public helping ease the pain.

 “The acknowledgment of what we were able to do to what we did to minimize pain and suffering.
-That what we did mattered to the community,” Biehl said.Grab the FREE WDTN News App for iPhone or Android.
+That what we did mattered to the community,” Biehl said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.